ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/helm.md

 ## A single source of configuration

-In $productName$, Kubernetes serves as the single source of configuration.
+In Emissary, Kubernetes serves as the single source of configuration.
 This enables a consistent configuration workflow.

 1. To see your mappings via the command line, run `kubectl get mappings`